Ryuou02/ctf-writeups/tamuctf2024/cereal.md

 	}
 }
 ```
 username is not vulnerable to sqli since it is checked twice to make sure the username entered is valid.
-Hence
+Hence now we know where to do the sqli while exploiting the deserialisation vulerability.

+# solve